I’m a staff photographer at the Houston Chronicle shooting and producing both still and moving images in the nation’s fourth largest city.

 But before I go through my resume, let’s rewind to the beginning.
 I was born in Puerto Rico where color and beauty were a natural part of my upbringing in a country hamlet.
 Homeschooled through much of my formative years, my mother transformed our jungle-like environment into a classroom where we learned by simply observing our verdant surroundings.
 I entered college young, at just 17, determined to study, of all things, human behavior as a psychology major.

-Before I could finish, however, life took me to Florida with an elementary domination of the English language and an unbridled curiosity.
+Before I could finish, however, life took me to Florida.
 I enrolled at the local college to finish my degree and indulged in an elective photography class.
 From the moment I saw the shapes emerge from beneath the chemicals, the idea of making this my career seized my heart.

 Uncovering my artistic propensities and merging it with journalism was the next step.
 I joined the college publication and soon became photo editor.
 The New York Times Student Journalism Institute introduced me to the industry and laid the foundation for my career.
 Newspaper internships led to staff positions and later, workshops like the Eddie Adams Workshop and Chips Quinn bolstered my skill set and portfolio.
 Though my strength was still photography and illustrations, I embraced video as another storytelling medium and continue to find novel ways to present myriad narratives.